-Nosema disease – This is a fungal disease that affects bees’ digestive system and causes symptoms such as dysentery (diarrhoea).
+Nosema disease – This is a fungal disease that affects the bees’ digestive system and causes symptoms such as dysentery (diarrhea).
 Spores from the Nosema apis and Nosema ceranae are ingested by the bees and multiply in the gut.
 This inhibits the bees’ ability to digest food properly.
 Infected worker bees are unable to produce royal jelly, have compromised immune systems which open them up to numerous infections and shorten the bees’ lifespan.
 The best way to deal with Nosema is to prevent it by keeping healthy colonies.

-Nurse bees – Worker bees that take care of brood.
+Nurse bees – Worker bees that take care of the brood.
 This is the task that is left to young adult bees.
 This is their first job.

 Open brood – The name given to bees in their larval stage of development.
 Open refers to the fact that the cells containing the larvae have not been sealed by the nurse bees